aws/aws-toolkit-vscode/docs/web.md

 > NOTE: Tests do not spin up an actual browser window, but if we find a good reason to switch it will require some additional work.
 The current way does not require dowloading a separate browser like Chromium.

+## Adding Web mode specific npm modules

+If you need to manage npm modules required for Web mode, such as a [browserfied module](https://www.npmjs.com/package/os-browserify), see [the documentation here](../packages/toolkit/src/browser/README.md).

 ## Finding incompatible transitive dependencies

 For example, if I have a Typescript module, `myFile.ts`, that imports a module which imports another module (transitive dependency) such as `fs-extra`,